bezmoradi/tutorials/go/09-control-structures.md

 ## `for` Loop

 Unlike other programming languages, there is only `for` construct for looping through an iterable in Go.
-As shown later, we can use the `for` loop in order to iterate over arrays, slices, and maps.
+As shown later, we can use the `for` loop in order to iterate over arrays, slices, and maps:

 ```go
 package main